apisnetworks/apiscp-docs/docs/admin/Hydration.md

 ## Fin!

 That's it!
-On first boot apnscp will scrub any changes to the platform, as well as process any code updates, before running the installer once again.
+On first boot ApisCP will scrub any changes to the platform, as well as process any code updates, before running the installer once again.
 It's a good idea during this time to set a new password for root,

 ```bash
 passwd root